coins-docs/coins-docs.github.io/docs/errors.md

 ### -1024 MISS_HEADER_ERROR

 * Header '%s' is required.
+* How to resolve: Missing parameter in http header.

 ### -1025 INVALID_PARAMETER

 * Parameter '%s' is not valid.
+* How to resolve: The parameter passed is not valid.

 ### -1026 CREATE_LISTEN_KEY_RATE_LIMIT

 * Create listenKey rate limited(%s per hour), please try again next hour
+* How to resolve: Create listenKey request is breaking our rate limit.

 ### -1027 INVALID_ORG_ID

 * This api only support for coins.ph.
+* How to resolve: This api is not supported in coins.xyz.

 ## 11xx - Request issues

 ### -1103 UNKNOWN_PARAM